 In the immediate aftermath of the takeover, land and air borders were closed, raising fears of disruptions to the global supply of bauxite, of which Guinea accounts for 20%.

-Over the last ten days, Conakry has gradual reopened borders with neighbouring countries, starting with Guinea – Bissau, Sierra Leone, Liberia and Senegal.
+Over the last ten days, Conakry has gradually reopened borders with neighbouring countries, starting with Guinea – Bissau, Sierra Leone, Liberia and Senegal.

 The new government also kicked off week-long consultations with political, religious, and business leaders on Tuesday that it says will pave the way to forming a transitional government.